Shan-Mei/shanmeis-notes/journalling/hass.md

   <p>- Finished the documentary and started civics.
 I have to take notes on the pptx.</p>
   <h4>T1W10L2 - 4/4</h4>
   <p>- I joined a group and I got assigned a podcast to work on.
 We're doing the Love and Thoms vs Commonwealth case.</p>
+  <h4>T1W10L3 - 5/4</h4>
+  <p>- We continued with our podcasts and group tasks, and the whole group managed to finish our project 1 minute early.
+Woohoo.</p>
 </body>